kyle-robinson/molecularity/README.md

 # Molecularity
-A physics-based game where you must change the properties of objects, using the different modes of the provided multi-tool to solve puzzles and progress.
+A physics-based puzzle game where you must change the properties of objects, using the different modes of the provided multi-tool to solve puzzles and progress.

 *- Click image to view on Vimeo -*
 <a href="https://vimeo.com/558943103" target="_blank">